GeanKaminski/memory-game/README.md

-# Front End Web - Udacity
+# Front End Nanodegree - Udacity
 ##### Memory Game

 Click the cards to find a match!